manageandmore/my_mm/README.md

 # Structure

-- `/api` contains the api entry routes.
+- `/api` contains the api entry routes
 - `/src` contains the source code
+  - `/features` contains each feature in a separate directory
 - `manifest.yaml` stores the config for the slack app

 # Local Development Setup